mapoztate/osint-challenge2021/src/content/pages/about.md

 ---
 template: about-page
 slug: /about
-title: About Foundation
+title: About Sara
 ---

 Thank you!
 Now say "nuclear wessels"!
 No!
 Don't jump!
 A sexy mistake.
 Anyone who laughs is a communist!

 A true inspiration for the children.
 And when we woke up, we had these bodies.
 Moving along… Do a flip!
-Michelle, I don't regret this, but I bth rue and lament it.
+Michelle, I don't regret this, but I knew and lament it.

 ![Toys](/assets/vanessa-bucceri-gdirwiyama8-unsplash.jpg "Toys")